TarunSaranga/Tradebook/README.md

 - The agent chooses the action with the highest Q-value with a probability `1-E`.
 - The agent chooses the action at random with a probability `E`.
-Thus, a high exploration implies that the agent will explore more possibilities of actions at random.
+Thus, a high exploration implies that the agent will explore more actions at random.

 ### The "Deep" in Deep Q-Learning
 ![go_deeper](annotations/memes/go_deeper.jpg)

-The process of Q-Learning aims to create a Q-state vs action matrix for the agent which it uses to maximize its reward.
+Q-Learning aims to create a Q-state vs action matrix for the agent which it uses to maximize its reward.
 However, this is highly impractical for real-world problems where there can be a huge number of states and actions associated.
-To solve this problem, it is inferred that the values in the Q-matrix have importance with respect to each other.
-Therefore, instead of actual values, approximated values can be used so long as the relative importance is preserved.
+To solve this problem, it is inferred that the values in the Q-matrix are related to each other.
+Therefore, instead of actual values, approximate values can be used so long as the relative importance is preserved.
 Therefore, to approximate these values, a neural network is used.
-With the incorporation of neural network, it is thus called Deep Q-Learning.
+Due to the incorporation of neural network, it is called Deep Q-Learning.

 The working step for Deep Q-Learning is to feed the neural network with an initial state, which returns the Q-value of all possible actions as a result. *Experience Replay* is essentially a way of logically separating the learning phase from gaining experience.
 The system stores the agent's experience e<sub>t</sub> = (s<sub>t</sub>, a<sub>t</sub>, r<sub>t</sub>, s<sub>t+1</sub>) and learns from it.
-This is an advantage because the model makes use of previous experience by learning from it multiple times.
+This gives an advantage because the model makes use of previous experience by learning from it multiple times.
 When gaining real-world experience is expensive, experience replay is used to get maximum learning from previous experiences.

 Therefore, Deep Q-Learning is a process in which an agent iteratively learns to maximize its reward in a given environment by exploring many possible actions at each achieved state using an E-greedy policy and a neural network to approximate Q-values.